Poppy Playtime: Chapter 4: Safe Haven (2025)

 While searching for survivors, they reconvene with Poppy and Kissy in a ventilation block.
-Poppy confronts the employee for killing Doey before Ollie contacts the group, revealing himself to having been the Prototype in disguise the entire time, with the real Ollie being dead for years, even before the Hour of Joy.
-Fearing that the Prototype will put her back in her case, Poppy flees into the air ducts, abandoning Kissy and the employee to the Prototype's mercy.
-When the ground collapses from a stolen explosive planted by the Prototype, Kissy tries to save the employee, but fails, losing an arm in the process.
-The employee survives the fall but gets trapped in a greenhouse of poppy flowers just outside the underground labs.
-After the employee triggers a hidden alarm, Huggy Wuggy, who survived his fall, returns and, recognizing the employee, viciously tries to break in as the Red Smoke fills the room.
+Poppy confronts the employee for killing Doey before Ollie contacts the group, revealing himself as the Prototype.
+He states that the real Ollie has been gone for years and that he has stolen the explosives from the foundation, before speaking to Poppy directly, declaring that it is time for her to "come home".
+Fearing that the Prototype will put her back in her case, Poppy flees into the air ducts, abandoning Kissy and the employee before the ground collapses from the Prototype detonating the explosives in an attempt to kill them.
+Kissy grabs them but fails to save them, losing an arm in the process.
+The employee survives the fall but gets trapped in the factory's underground laboratory, where Huggy, having survived his own fall, arrives and, recognizing the employee, viciously tries to break in as the Red Smoke fills the room.